FlameSparkk/Hillel-React/README.md

---This is the repository with my homeworks for React.js course in Hillel IT School--
+## This is the repository with my homeworks for React.js course in Hillel IT School

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).